Evidence of mixed scaling for mean profile similarity in the stable atmospheric surface layer: Results

-The mixed length parameter $Z$ in Fig. \ref{fig:MO_cases}(c,d) compensates for the observed $h/L$ dependence and produces a $\phi(Z)$ relation that is approximately linear within the scatter of the data markers.
-Based on the values $R^2 > 0.8$ in Table \ref{tbl:R2}, the expressions in Eq. \eqref{eq:heist} align well with the field measurements, despite being fitted to the LES data that is confined to lower $\zeta$ and $Z$ values.
-The alignment of Eq. \eqref{eq:heist} with the LES and CASES-99 data across a wide range of stable stratification suggests that the mixed length $\sqrt{Lh}$ is a relevant scaling parameter for the mean profiles in both weakly- and strongly-stratified conditions, excluding the regime of intermittent turbulence that is not assessed here.
+The mixed scaling parameter $Z$ in Fig. \ref{fig3}(c,d) compensates for the observed $h/L$ dependence and produces a $\phi(Z)$ relation that is approximately linear within the scatter of the data markers.
+Based on the consistently lower NMSE and higher $\rho$ values in Table \ref{tbl2}, the expressions in Eq. \eqref{eq:heist} align well with the field measurements, despite being fitted to the LES data that is confined to lower $\zeta$ and $Z$ values.
+The alignment of Eq. \eqref{eq:heist} with the LES and CASES-99 data across a wide range of stable stratification and the reduction in scatter suggest that the composite length $\sqrt{Lh}$ is a relevant scaling parameter for the mean profiles in both weakly- and strongly-stratified conditions, excluding the regime of intermittent turbulence that is not assessed here.

-The similarity of $\phi(Z)$ for weak stratification is specific to the LES results in Fig. \ref{fig:MO_les}(c,d).
-For the field data in Fig. \ref{fig:MO_cases}, the scatter and uncertainty of the results exceed any differences between $\zeta$ and $Z$ for weakly stable conditions (e.g. $\zeta<$ 1).
+The similarity of $\phi(Z)$ for weak stratification is specific to the LES results in Fig. \ref{fig2}(c,d).
+For the field data in Fig. \ref{fig3}, the scatter and uncertainty of the results exceed any differences between $\zeta$ and $Z$ for weakly stable conditions (e.g. $\zeta<$ 1).
 Further, many of the points in this regime appear to fall below the reference curves.
-The analysis outlined in the appendix is optimized for identifying and assessing periods of strong stratification.
+The analysis outlined in the appendix is not optimized for identifying and assessing periods of weak stratification, particularly when $h$ is well above the tower height.
 Longer data periods, stricter stationarity criteria, and an alternative procedure for estimating $h$ would all help to refine the statistics for weak stratification.
-In this context, conclusions drawn from Fig. \ref{fig:MO_cases} are limited to the pronounced and well-defined trends for large $h/L$.
+In this context, conclusions drawn from Fig. \ref{fig3} are limited to the pronounced and well-defined trends for large $h/L$.

+One caveat to the trends in Fig. \ref{fig3} is self-correlation due to shared terms in the nondimensional parameters \citep{Kenney1982}, e.g. $u_*$ appears in both $\phi_m$ and $\zeta$.
+To test this effect, the values for the dimensional gradients $\partial \overline{U}/\partial z$ and $\partial \overline{\theta}/\partial z$ were randomized across the observations \citep{Hicks1981,Klipp2004}, while fixing the scaling parameters to preserve their correlations.
+The randomized momentum results yielded similar levels of self-correlation: $\rho \approx$ 0.7 for $\zeta$ and 0.75 for $Z$.
+However, the randomized heat values were weakly correlated for all cases, i.e. $\rho < 0.15$.
+While self-correlation likely contributes to part of the reduced scatter for momentum, it explains neither the high correlations for $\phi_h$ nor the alignment of Eq. \eqref{eq:heist} with both LES and CASES-99 data.